ICESAT-2HackWeek/website-2024/book/tutorials/nb-to-package/intro.md

 # Packaging notebook introduction and demo

-This notebook demonstrates how powerful packaging your Python code can be ... even for yourself.
+This tutorial demonstrates how powerful packaging your Python code can be ... even for yourself.

 Before we get ahead of ourselves.
 Let's think about the **WHY**.